Applied vs. Generalized Artificial Intelligence: what’s the difference and why it matters for enterprise IT

 Even systems that take a narrow approach to AGI tend to lack the focus and deep domain expertise, as well as product capabilities and integrations required to meet even the most basic enterprise requirements.

-Artificial Applied Intelligence is commonly defined as an application of artificial intelligence to enable a high-functioning system that replicates and, perhaps, surpasses human intelligence for a dedicated purpose.
-With a rather vague definition, not only are rule-based chatbots and Robotic Process Automation technologies often miscategorized as being applied AI, there are also significant variations between the capabilities found across applied AI systems in general.
+Applied Artificial Intelligence is commonly defined as an application of artificial intelligence to enable a high-functioning system that replicates and, perhaps, surpasses human intelligence for a dedicated purpose.
+With a rather vague definition, not only are rule-based enterprise chatbots and Robotic Process Automation technologies often miscategorized as being applied artificial intelligence, there are also significant variations between the capabilities found across applied AI systems in general.

 For example, an advanced applied AI system can gather employee background information such as user name, title, location and authorized resources from across disparate data sources.
 With the ability to efficiently surface, analyze and aggregate this type of information, support departments can more effectively apply service delivery best practices and automate routine tasks such as resetting passwords, enabling system access, answering benefits and/or payroll questions as well as escalating users to the appropriate support channels.